tmp-etc/dots/md/0X_white_box.md

 # SSTI

-***Look for***
+Your input ends up
-- use of a <u>non</u> "logic-less" template engine, such as Mustache
+- in a logical (or logicful?) template engine, such as Mustache
-- string interpolation / replacement used instead of the template engine?
-I.e the parameter gets replaced and then the template is passed to the template engine.
+- in some sort of string interpolation / replacement that's used to construct the template before handing it over to the templating engine
-- user input ending up in an in-template func that's RCE-ish
+- in an in-template func that's RCE-ish
-- functionality to pass in arbitrary templates
-	- as strings
-	- from file upload
+- as the whole template to be templated (lol), either via string or file upload

-# RFI
+# REMOTE FILE INCLUSION
 Like `import`, `require` in PHP.
 Basically can you make the app take your code and include it in theirs.

 # SUPPLY CHAIN / CICD ATTACKS

-TBA!
+Lore ipsum
+...
+...

 # DATA EVALUATED AS CODE